Aston Barrett (Bob Marley & The Wailers)

 His tone, rhythm, and feel is unsurpassed in reggae.
 The tag “Family Man” was borne of Barrett’s role as a bandleader and motivator among his fellow musicians.

-A producer, arranger, engineer, and multi-instrumentalist … Aston’s weapon of choice is the Fender Jazz bass run through an Acoustic 370 amplifier.
+A producer, arranger, engineer, and multi-instrumentalist … Aston’s primary weapon of choice was the Fender Jazz bass run through an Acoustic 370 amplifier.

 This writer was cited by the Jamaica Observer for including Aston in the Huffington Post feature “A Bass Player’s Rant: 33 Who Belong in the Rock and Roll Hall of Fame” Jamaica Observer https://bit.ly/2RQ3Le8